latentspace7/raid/README.md

 > **Note**: The application now runs fully asynchronously for improved performance and concurrent processing of Reddit posts and AI summaries.

+### Deploying to Vercel

+The application is configured for Vercel deployment with the included `vercel.json` file.
+Simply connect your GitHub repository to Vercel and deploy - no additional configuration needed.

+> **Note**: The `start_fastapi.sh` script is only needed for local development and is not required for Vercel deployment.

 ## 🔧 Configuration

 ### Customizing Subreddits